ppanchal97/compsci/introduction_to_programming/c/notes.md

 ### General Knowledge
 - `Machine code` - technical term to refer to binary digits.
 Contrasts with `source code` that humans write.
-- Side effects are consequences of function calls that can be unintended or desired.
+- `Side effects` are consequences of function calls that can be unintended or desired.
 E.g., Printing to `stdout` is an example of a desired side effect, If functions have side effects of modifying state variables, the program's outcome depends on the history (order of evaluation) of these variables making understanding and debugging harder.
 - Escape sequence `\n` tells the compiler to print a blank line.
 - Preprocessor directives such as `#include <stdio.h>;` are used to declare which libraries the program needs.
     - back in the day, resources were limited and so only the required libraries and components were imported to reduce bloat.
 - `%%` - will print one percent sign, e.g., `printf("I got %i%% in my test, 99);"`
-- `%s`, `%d` etc are format specifiers / format codes, they are placeholders for variables that can be passed in later and are type dependant e.g., `%s` for `string`, `%d` for `double` etc. See https://www.tutorialspoint.com/format-specifiers-in-c.
+- `%s`, `%d` etc are `format specifiers / format codes`, they are placeholders for variables that can be passed in as arguments to `printf()` and are type dependant e.g., `%s` for `string`, `%d` for `double` etc. See https://www.tutorialspoint.com/format-specifiers-in-c.
 - The compiler analyses and the program from top to bottom, left to right.
-- Constants guard against erroneously changing a variable e.g., `const int a = 2`;
+- Constants guard against erroneously changing a variable e.g., `const int a = 2;`.
-- Do / while loops allow you to run logic until the condition in the while statement evaluates to false.
+- `Do / while` loops allow you to run logic until the condition in the while statement evaluates to false.
 E.g., running do until user enters a valid input.
+These should be read as Do x until y is true e.g., Take input until input is invalid.
 - The `main` function and custom data types defined using `typedef` are normally declared at top of the file for better readability.

-**Loops**
+#### Loops
 - For loops are used to repeat logic until a given condition evaluates to false - similar to `while` loop logic.
 They can also be used to repeat logic n number of times.
-- While loops are used to execute logic until a condition evaluates to true.
+- Both `for` and `while` loops have exactly the same functionality, but differ in their syntax.

-**Integer Overflow & Underflow**
+#### Integer Overflow & Underflow
-- Signed `int`s can store values between 2 billion and. -2 billion on a 32 bit machine.
+- Signed `int`s (+ || -) can store values between 2 billion and. -2 billion on a 32 bit machine.
-- Unsigned `int`s can store values of around 4 billion.
-Unsigned can only store positive values as they do not have a prefix sign bit.
+- Unsigned `int`s can store values of around 4 billion (4294967295).
+Unsigned ints can only store positive values as they do not have a prefix sign bit.
 - Integers are vulnerable to overflow if the correct data type is not used for the stored value.
 E.g., storing too large of a value in a 32 bit signed `int`.
 - The first bit (most significant bit) denotes whether integer is positive / negative.
 - Underflow - storing a value lesser than the minimum allowed value.
+This happens when the minimum value that a signed int can hold i.e., -2,147,483,648 has been decremented.

-**Y2K / Year 2038 Problem**
+#### Y2K / Year 2038 Problem
-- Y2K - programs customarily only used the last 2 digits to represent the year property to conserve memory.
+- Y2K - old programs customarily only used the last 2 digits to represent the year property to conserve memory.
 E.g., 1999 = 99.
 In case of 2000, last 2 digits would result in 00 as the year property, causing incorrect data to be stored.
 Effects mitigated by raising awareness.
 - Unix time stores seconds since 1 jan 1970. **signed** 32 bit integers can store values up to 4 billion, this will be reached on 19th Jan 2038 as 4b seconds would have passed.
+- There are no universal solutions to these problems, developers must update their own systems.
+Embedded systems and rarely-updated software are the most vulnerable.

 ## Week 2 - Lecture 2 - Arrays